 Days 7-8: Swaziland

-the shewula Mountain Camp (West Swaziland)
+The Shewula Mountain Camp (West Swaziland)

 It’s best to visit during the cooler winter months so if you’re visiting between June-August, you should absolutely visit Shewula.

 The Ezulwini valley (East Swaziland)

 We stayed at the Mantenga Lodge.
-It was a great hotel with the perfect location to visit the Mantenga Cultural Village, the waterfalls and all the great hikes and outdoor activities in the region.
+It was a beautiful hotel with the perfect location to visit the Mantenga Cultural Village, the waterfalls, and all the great hikes and outdoor activities in the region.
 Bonus: it also had the best food of our entire trip!

 Days 9-13: Kruger National Park